-It’s hard to say what the financial future looks like.
-But here are some key steps you can take to protect yourself in uncertain times.
+Here are some key steps you can take to protect yourself financially.

 Take insurance, for example.
 If you use a smart app that acts as your personal insurance shopper, you could save $900 a year without losing coverage or protection.

 Job loss is a major source of depression, and social isolation is one of depression’s most insidious side-effects.
 Even when the job loss isn’t related to performance, the pain it causes can cause tremendous psychological trauma.

 Reaching out is hard when you don’t feel valued, but that’s when you most need to.
 Staying connected requires more than checking in on LinkedIn (which is a good first step), but don’t rule out volunteering.
 You never know how acts of kindness can improve your self-esteem (generosity is good for the brain) and enlarge your circle.
 Most cities and counties need help right now.
 Get involved.
 It could pay off in many ways, large and small.

 Working for peanuts is all very fine, because during a recession peanuts can become hard to come by.
 That’s why you need to start moonlighting now, and our gig economy offers countless chances to pick up extra work.

 Navigating the side hustle has never been easier, thanks to sites like Flexjobs or SolidGigs.
 It might seem daunting to get started on these platforms, but if you spend time curating your profile, you’ll give yourself a decent shot.
 Many of them involve working from home, which could be just what you’re looking for.